nestlecafe3in1/membership-ingestion-pipeline/README.md

 - Docker Compose: https://docs.docker.com/compose/install/
 ### Build the Docker Image

-To build the Docker image for this project, navigate to the directory `section_1` of the project (dockerfile and docker-compose.yml should be present) and run the following command:
+To build the Docker image for this project, navigate to the main directory of the project (dockerfile and docker-compose.yml should be present) and run the following command:
 ```bash
 docker-compose up --build
 ```